Cassava Leaves, Sweet Potato Leaves, and Cocoyam Recipes

-African staple foods that can make you sick or even kill you but not so much if you know how to cook cassava, sweet potato, and cocoyam.
+African staple foods that can make if you know how to cook cassavas, sweet potatoes, and cocoyams.

-About popular African food ingredients cassava, sweet potato, and cocoyam toxins and safe African food recipes
+About popular African food ingredients cassava, sweet potato, and cocoyam toxins and safe African food recipes.
+Make three easy African food recipes of Curry Cassava Leaves, Saute Sweet Potato Leaves, and Cocoyam Vegetable Soup.

 African Food Staple of Cassava